JohnsonsonChen/fotag/README.txt

-An app that allows users to upload and rate theirs pictures
+An app that allows users to upload and rate their pictures

 Allows users to display theirs pictures using grid view and list view